Bora İkiler, LL.M. - May 26, 2017

 A recent Board decision states that a person cannot represent and bind an undertaking in an investigation unless the person is in the authorized signatory list.
 The new approach contradicts prior decisions on the topic, where the Board based its decisions on interviews with employees of undertakings regardless of their authority to represent and bind the undertaking in question.

 Turkcell appealed the Board’s decision to the Council of State.
-During these procedures, MTK submitted a petition and a notarized statement confessing to earlier providing misleading information and false statements.
+During these procedures, the Employee submitted a petition and a notarized statement confessing to earlier providing misleading information and false statements.
 He claimed all of his statements and information were untrue and he had been tempted by the complainants’ offers to act against Turkcell (Council of State’s file number 2011/4540).

-– MTK was a Turkcell dealer, whose statements had only been recorded in one set of meeting minutes.
+– Employee was a Turkcell dealer, whose statements had only been recorded in one set of meeting minutes.
 These statements had no prominent effect on the Board’s assessment and determinations in the investigation report.

 – The decision was based on extensive assessment and analysis of information and documents from: